Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 Software is descriptive and agile formalization and coding of variegated extrinsic concepts.
 It's not manufacturing and is far more abstractive than similar electronics, mechanical engineering, or building.

-Being a multilevel imagination, fastly implemented over digits and their calculations, the software renders enormous space for utilitarian phantasies and alternativeness of solutions.
+Being a multilevel projection, fastly implemented over digits and their calculations, the software renders enormous space for utilitarian phantasies and alternativeness of solutions.

 ## Postulates